-SECTOR RESIDENCE MILK BEEF GARDEN
+SECTOR RESIDENCE MILK ANIMAL BEEF CATTLE GARDEN

-ANIMAL CATTLE

 N 1.4 None None None

 NNE None None None None

 NE None None None None

 ENE None None None None

-E None None None None
+' E None None None None

 ESE 4.2 None None None

-SE 4.4 None 5.0 None
+SE 4.4 None 5.0 4.5

 SSE 4.6 None 4.7 None

 S 4.4 None None None

 SSW 4.7 None 4.5 None

 SW 2.7 None 4.9 None

-WSW 1.2 None 2.7 None
+WSW 2.6 None 2.7 None

-W 3.4 None 4.5 4.2
+W 3.4 None 4.5 None

-WNW 1.8 None None None
+WNW 1.9 None None None

-NW 1.6 None 1.9 None
+NW 1.6 None 1.6 None

 NNW 1.5 None None None

 ODCM 4.1.2.2.1 requires a new controlling receptor to be identified, if the land use census identifies a location that yields a calculated receptor dose greater than the one in current use.
-It was determined that no change in the controlling receptor was required in 2007.
+In 2008, the controlling receptor was moved to a more conservative location at 1.2 miles WSW.
+This property was acquired by Georgia Power in 2008.
+The residents were relocated but this property will potentially be used for contract labor in the near future.

 ODCM 4.1.2.2.2 requires that whenever the land use census identifies a location which yields a calculated dose (via the same ingestion pathway) 20% greater than that of a current indicator station, the new location must become a REMP station (if samples are available).
 None of the identified locations yielded a calculated dose 20% greater than that for any of the current indicator stations.
 No milk animals were identified within five miles of the plant.
+A new dairy was started at Girard in 2008 and was added to the REMP.
+Since control stations are approximately 10 miles are greater, this dairy is considered an indicator station.

-A survey of the Savannah River downstream of the plant for approximately 100 miles was conducted on September 18, 2007 to identify any withdrawal of water from the river for drinking or irrigation purposes.
+A survey of the Savannah River downstream of the plant for approximately 100 miles was conducted on September 30, 2008 to identify any withdrawal of water from the river for drinking or irrigation purposes.
 No such usage was identified.
-These results were corroborated by checking with the Georgia Department of Natural Resources on September 27, 2007 and the South Carolina Department of Health and Environmental Control on October 4, 2007.
+These results were corroborated by checking with the Georgia Department of Natural Resources on October 2, 2008 and the South Carolina Department of Health and Environmental Control on October 2, 2008.
 Each of these agencies confirmed that no water withdrawal permits for drinking or irrigation purposes had been issued for this stretch of the Savannah River.
 The three water treatment plants used as indicator stations for drinking water are located farther downriver.